GuyBaele/SpreadGL/README.md

 # Spread.gl - visualising pathogen dispersal in a high-performance browser application
-Main development repository and webpage for spread.gl, hosting installation files, input data files, example output and tutorials for several visualisation examples.
+Main development repository and webpage for Spread.gl, hosting installation files, input data files, example output and tutorials for several visualisation examples.

 ## Installation
 Before starting, make sure you have already installed Node.js 16.20, Python 3.9, and git 2.41 on your device.